Murder of Michael Briggs

 In March 2007, a trial date for Addison was set for early September 2008.
 This was the first trial for capital murder in the state since Gordon E. Perry was indicted for the capital murder of Officer Jeremy Charron in 1997.
 At the conclusion of the trial, Michael Addison was convicted of capital murder and sentenced to death.
 Addison is the only person on death row in New Hampshire.
 The state supreme court upheld his conviction and sentence in 2014–2015.
 The US Supreme Court declined to hear his case.
+In 2025, the state Supreme Court agreed to revisit the sentence as the state legislature had revoked the death penalty for all future cases.

 Background

 Michael Briggs

 Michael Briggs (May 2, 1971 – October 17, 2006) was born in Epsom, New Hampshire, and served in the United States Marines from 1991 to 1995 after graduating from Pembroke Academy in 1990.
 From 1995 to 2001 he worked as a correctional officer and a police officer for the Epsom Police Department.
 On May 2, 2001, his 30th birthday, Briggs became a police officer for the Manchester Police Department and was assigned as a bicycle police officer.
 Briggs graduated from the New Hampshire Police Academy in November 2001.
 In 2004, he received a life-saving medal after saving residents from a burning building.
 He was awarded the Congressional Law Enforcement Award in October 2005 for the same actions.
 Briggs was a member of the New Hampshire Police Association.
 Briggs was married and the father of two young sons.
 He was a friend and co-worker of Jeremy Charron, who was killed on duty in August 1997.
 In August 2019, Mitchell Briggs, son of Michael Briggs, graduated from the NH Police Academy 18 years after his father.